agnesoft/adev/projects/aprocess/readme.md

 ## is_running(), wait()

 You can manually check if the program is running with `is_running()`.
-Typically the process should be awaited with `wait()` either right after construction or after.
+Typically the process should be waited with `wait()` either right after construction or after.
 The `wait()` requires a timeout parameter to avoid infinite deadlocks.
 It throws an exception if the program has not exited before timeout expired.
 The `wait()` will return immediately if the program is stopped or as soon as it stops so it is fine to set longer timeout periods, e.g. set 1 second if the program is expected to run in dozens of milliseconds.